ansys/pylumerical/doc/source/user_guide/script_commands_as_methods.rst

 Script commands as methods
 ==========================

-At the most basic level, the Lumerical Python API can be used to directly invoke Lumerical script commands and interact with the product as the Lumerical Scripting Language would.
+At the most basic level, you can use PyLumerical to directly invoke Lumerical script commands and interact with the product as the Lumerical Scripting Language would.

-This article will describe the basic use case for using scripting commands as methods, and common best practices.
+This article describes the basic use case for using scripting commands as methods, and common best practices.

 Built-in scripting commands
 ----------------------------